 You can find corn on the cob at some hot dog or turkey carts carts in both parks.
 Disneyland also sells corn on the cob at Poultry Palace.
 You may be able to opt for butter, chili lime or even an elote (Mexican street corn) kit with mayo, seasonings and parmesan cheese at some locations.

-Two foods come wrapped in a tortilla for hand-held ease.
-One is served hot and the other cold.
+Whether you are looking for breakfast or an afternoon heavy snack, the chimichanga will keep you going.
 With a crispy flakey outside, and a gooey filling inside of ground beef, refried beans and Mexican red sauce, the chimchanga is an on-the-go easy hot meal that can be found at some turkey leg carts.
 It has a mild flavor and is one of the least-messy options of the best on-the-go Disneyland foods.
-Another on-the-go food that comes neatly wrapped in a tortilla is the Grilled Chicken Spinach Wrap at the Stage Door Café.
-It’s a newer healthier choice that works well as a hand-held food that also helps you get those veggies in, which always makes this momma frog hoppy.
+During breakfast hours, you can get a breakfast chimichanga at Ship to Shore Marketplace.
+These popular babies sell out quickly!
+But we love the portability of this morning meal.

 Bengal Barbecue in Adventureland is by far one of the best Disneyland quick-service restaurants.
 It serves up delicious hot skewers of beef, chicken, pork belly, vegetables or bacon-wrapped asparagus.
 One skewer makes a great snack, and two or three make a meal.
-They also offer breadsticks and spring rolls.
-Their veggies and hummus are fresh and help make this restaurant one of our go-to choices for quick, healthy eating at Disneyland.
+They also offer breadsticks.
+The veggies and hummus are fresh and help make this restaurant one of our go-to choices for quick, healthy eating at Disneyland.
 With mobile ordering and a number of standing and seated tables, you can fuel up quickly and be on your way.

 When you don’t have time to eat, you can drink your lunch or snack after a pit stop at Schmoozies!
 Doing so allows you to freely hop about Hollywood Land at Disney California.
 Several smoothies include fruit and yogurt.
 You can also find fresh fruit, cheese, beef jerky and other healthy snacks at produce carts throughout the parks.